 #6 – Continuous Improvement

-is improving continuously so we want to be retrospect in frequently and looking at ways that we can get better and better over time
+is improving continuously so we want to be in retrospect frequently and look at ways that we can get better and better over time

 #7 – Sustainable Pace

-Jimmy Janlen has a video which explains these differences that I recommend.
+Jimmy Janlen has a video that explains these differences that I recommend.
 It is called A Brief Explanation of Agile.

 Agile has become an Umbrella Term

 For most of us who consider ourselves agile practitioners, agile has become an umbrella term.
 It has come to mean one of the many frameworks or methods that people use to implement agile.

 Note that most people avoid the term “agile methodology” today.
 Learn more in this related post Agile Methodology vs. Agile Framework – Does it Really Matter?